deepgram/web-next/content/blog/posts/getting-started-with-json/index.md

 ---
-title: Getting Started with JSON
+title: "Getting Started with JSON"
-description: Learn the basics of JSON and how to work with data in a JSON object.
+description: "Learn the basics of JSON and how to work with data in a JSON object."
 date: 2021-11-25
 cover: https://res.cloudinary.com/deepgram/image/upload/v1637609299/blog/2021/11/getting-started-with-json/Getting-Started-with-json-blog%402x.jpg
 authors: